Dr. Jacqueline Chretien

-Jackie has worked to secure millions in state funding for Manchester schools and is committed to keeping public funds in public schools so all students can receive a rich, well-rounded education.
-Jackie is also fighting to lower the costs of higher education in the state, improve access to and affordability of trade school, and create a Student Borrower Bill of Rights.
+I have worked to secure millions in state funding for Manchester schools and am committed to keeping public funds in public schools so all students can receive a rich, well-rounded education.
+I am also fighting to lower the costs of higher education in the state and improve trade school access and affordability.

-Jackie is fighting for comprehensive healthcare for all Granite Staters.
-She is protecting Medicare expansion and access and believes that mental health, dental, and reproductive care are all fundamental parts of healthcare and that everyone has the right to make decisions about their own health.
+I am fighting for comprehensive healthcare for all Granite Staters and protecting Medicare expansion and access.
+I believe that mental health, dental care, and reproductive care are all fundamental parts of healthcare and that everyone has the right to make decisions about their own health.

 I love our environment and outdoor way of life in NH.
 Swimming, skiing, hiking and gardening are some of my favorite things, and I believe that future generations deserve the opportunity to have these fundamental joys too.
 That's why I support regulation to reduce the impacts that we have on the land, air, water, and climate, especially increasing renewable energy and energy efficiency and reducing pollution.

 Want to know more about where I stand on specific issues?
 Check out my survey responses on Citizens Count and Ballotpedia, or read my candidate profile in the Manchester Ink Link!